hipertracker/ansible-playbooks/README.md

 # ansible-playbooks

-Some playbooks extracted from different project.
+Some playbooks extracted from different projects.